uoregon-libraries/newspaper-curation-app/hugo/content/setup/sftpgo-integration.md

 ## SFTPGo Setup

-If you do opt to use SFTPGo, you'll need to use the SFTPGo documentation to set it up however it makes sense for your system.
+You'll need to use the SFTPGo documentation to set it up however it makes sense for your system.
 Once that's done, you have to then make NCA aware of it.

 Our configuration files can be found in the NCA project's root under the `sftpgo` directory.
 It's obviously somewhat specific to our bare-metal RHEL